miekg/skydns2/README.md

     ./skydns

 If `ETCD_MACHINES` is not set, SkyDNS will default to using `http://127.0.0.1:4001` to connect to etcd.
 Or you can use the flag `-machines`.
-Autodiscovering new machines added to the network can be enabled by enabling the flag `-discover`.
+Auto-discovering new machines added to the network can be enabled by enabling the flag `-discover`.

 Optionally (but recommended) give it a nameserver: